samuelheuts/Bayes_in_RCTs/README.md

 CLEAR           -  Sarah M. Urbut          -  Massachusetts General Hospital, Harvard Medical School, Boston, Massachusetts, USA.

-You can view our vignettes with full code at https://samuelheuts.github.io/Bayes_in_RCTs/
+You can view our vignettes with full code:

-[Here](https://samuelheuts.github.io/Bayes_in_RCTs/CLEAR.html) is the analysis of the CLEAR trial.
+[Here](https://samuelheuts.github.io/Bayes_in_RCTs/docs/CLEAR.html) is the analysis of the CLEAR trial.